jeff-zucker/solid-ui-components/README.md

 This is a *Work in Progress*.
 It works fine but I have not finalized the ontology, cleaned the code or re-added things like forms which worked in a previous version.

+Please see this [demo](https://jeff-zucker.github.io/solid-ui-components/demo.html) for simple examples and [this website](https://jeff-zucker.solidcommunity.net/sp/) for a website that is entirely built using this library.

 ## Prerequisites

 You need to include mashlib and comunica in your HTML.
 The easiest way is using CDNs.
 See the sample.html.